danielsobrado/spring-cloud-kafka-microservices/README.md

 * JWT tokens / Oauth
 * LDAP Server

+Additionally, I'll suggest to install BURP Suite and test at least for the [OWASP Top 10](https://portswigger.net/support/using-burp-to-test-for-the-owasp-top-ten).

 ### Identity Federation with LDAP

 By utilizing the identity federation principle, LDAP/AD enables users on one domain to access another domain without the need for additional authentication.